juanjaragavi/emailgenius-winner-broadcasts-subjects/README.md

-# emailgenius-winner-broadcasts-subjects
+# EmailGenius Winner Broadcasts Subjects

-A curated collection of high-performing email subject lines from previous ConvertKit and ActiveCampaign broadcasts.
-This repository documents winning subjects along with their open and click rates, helping marketers and developers optimize future campaigns.
-All entries are organized in a Markdown file for easy reference and analysis.
+This repository contains a curated collection of top-performing email subject lines from ConvertKit and ActiveCampaign broadcasts.
+Each entry includes performance metrics and context to help inform future campaigns.

+## How to Use

+- Browse the `winner-subjects.md` file for inspiration.
+- Filter by platform, audience, or campaign type.
+- Contribute new winners as you discover them!